Planning-Driven Programming: A Large Language Model Programming Workflow: Experiments

-\textbf{Results on Advanced LLM with Competitive Benchmarks}.
-To further demonstrate the effectiveness of LPW and SLPW, we evaluate their performance against LDB on the same benchmarks presented in Table \ref{table:detail_information}, as well as on two competitive benchmarks, APPS and CodeContests, using the advanced LLM GPT-4o as the backbone.
+\textbf{Results on Advanced LLM}.
+To further demonstrate the effectiveness of LPW, we evaluate its performance on the same benchmarks presented in Table \ref{table:detail_information}, along with the contamination-free benchmark, LiveCode, and two competitive benchmarks, APPS and CodeContests, using the advanced LLM GPT-4o as the backbone.
+LDB is compared due to its second-highest performance in Table \ref{table:detail_information} using GPT-3.5.
+We sample 140 problems from LiveCode, published between November 2023 and September 2024, postdating GPT-4o's cutoff date.
 For APPS and CodeContests, we use subsets of 139 and 150 problems, respectively.
-APPS and CodeContests are unstructured benchmarks where visible tests are intermingled with the problem statements and function signatures are excluded.
-To align input data structure across benchmarks, we instruct GPT-4o to derive the optimal function signature and identify visible tests for each problem prior to conducting experiments.
-The experiment results are shown in Table \ref{table:gpt4o} and the Pass@1 accuracy is reported.
+The experiment results are shown in Table \ref{table:gpt4o}.
 Similarly, the performance of the seed programs for LDB is referred to as Baseline.
-LPW outperforms Baseline and LDB across all benchmarks, achieving the same 84.8\% accuracy as SLPW on MBPP.
-SLPW further improves performance and establishes new state-of-the-art Pass@1 accuracy across all benchmarks, notably achieving 98.2\% on HumanEval.
-The outstanding performance of SLPW indicates that sampling and debugging are mutually complementary in enhancing code generation performance.
-For APPS and CodeContests, LPW and SLPW achieve over 62\% and 34\% accuracy, respectively, surpassing LDB by around 10\% and 5\% accuracy, highlighting the advantages of LPW and SLPW in tackling challenging benchmarks.
-GPT-4o is considered as a more powerful LLM.
-Baseline achieves 91.5\% and 28\% accuracy on HumanEval and CodeContests without debugging, while LDB shows a negligible improvement of only 0.6\% and 1.3\% compared to Baseline on these two benchmarks.
-This underscores the limitations of debugging with coarse feedback.
-In contrast, the intended solution with respective to visible tests represented by the plan verification allows LPW and SLPW to clarify issues before code generation and efficiently correct bugs overlooked by LLMs.
-Appendix~\ref{error_GPT-4o} discusses problems GPT-4o fails to address and structured examples from APPS and CodeContests.
+LPW outperforms Baseline and LDB across all benchmarks, and establishes new state-of-the-art Pass@1 accuracy, notably achieving 98.2\% on HumanEval.
+GPT-4o exhibits reduced performance on LiveCode, while LPW reliably outperforms LDB by 5\% accuracy.
+For APPS and CodeContests, LPW surpasses LDB by around 10\% and 5\% accuracy, highlighting the advantages of LPW in tackling challenging benchmarks.
+Incorporating the plan verification allows LPW to clarify issues before code generation and efficiently correct bugs overlooked by LLMs.
+In contrast, LDB shows a negligible improvement of only 0.6\% and 1.3\% compared to Baseline on HumanEval and CodeContests, underscoring the limitations of debugging with coarse feedback.
+See Appendix~\ref{error_GPT-4o} for tasks that LPW fails to address with GPT-4o.